Read our 2017 Report Card for Rice.

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

->

-> From Jan 2015 to Dec 2016, Rice missed 62 of 1,325 roll call votes, which is 4.7%.
-This is much worse than the median of 2.4% among the lifetime records of representatives currently serving.
+From Jan 2015 to Sep 2018, Rice missed 106 of 2,450 roll call votes, which is 4.3%.
+This is worse than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

->

-> |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|
+|Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: